earfulbe/spatialization-max/README.md

 # spatialization-max
-A Max/MSP patch for controlling audio channel gains and reverb across multiple speakers.
+### A Max/MSP patch for controlling multiple audio channel gains and reverb across multiple speakers.

 This patch handles 16 virtual channels over which soundfile "/play" commands are presented.
 The /play commands include a channel number, soundfile path, and a loop indicator.
 Each channel can play any number of soundfiles, one at a time.